 The Monash Bioethics Centre offers both coursework and research-based opportunities to further your study in Bioethics.

 The Masters of Bioethics and the Graduate Certificate of Bioethics allows for advanced study in bioethics to enhance your career and follow your interests in this area.
 The programs are taught by international leaders in the field and provide opportunities to develop skills in ethical analysis, as well as research, writing and other professional capabilities.
 They are particularly well suited to healthcare professionals and scientists who face complex ethical issues in their working lives, as well as recent graduates seeking to further their knowledge and gain credentials in the area of Bioethics.

 Research degrees in Bioethics allow you to develop a high degree of expertise in an area of particular interest to you.
 They entail extensive scholarly research, developing significant expertise and skills in critical reasoning, argument, comprehension, communication, research, and logical analysis, at the highest level.

 Bioethics degrees by research are part of the Philosophy Graduate Research program.

-The Monash Bioethics Centre offers an annual Fellowship, to support one Monash Master of Bioethics student to undertake a 2-3 month internship with the Global Health Ethics Unit at World Health Organisation (WHO) headquarters in Geneva, Switzerland.
+The Monash Bioethics Centre offers an annual Fellowship, to support one Monash Master of Bioethics student to undertake an internship with the Global Health Ethics Unit at World Health Organisation (WHO) headquarters in Geneva, Switzerland.

 The Fellowship provides up to AU$6,000 reimbursement for travel, accommodation, and food expenses.